Eric Harris and Dylan Klebold: Firearms

+Explosives

 The bombs used by the pair varied and were crudely made from carbon dioxide canisters, galvanized pipe, and metal propane tanks.
 The CO_{2} and pipe bombs were primed with matches placed at one end of their fuses.
-Both had striker tips on their sleeves.
-When they rubbed against the bomb, the match head lit the fuse.
+Both had match strikers cut from matchboxes taped to their sleeves so that when they rubbed it against the bomb, the match head lit the fuse.
 The weekend before the shootings, Harris and Klebold had purchased propane tanks and other supplies from a hardware store for a few hundred dollars.
 Several residents of the area claimed to have heard glass breaking and buzzing sounds from the Harris family's garage, which later was concluded to indicate they were constructing pipe bombs.

-More complex bombs, such as the one that detonated on the corner of South Wadsworth Boulevard and Ken Caryl Avenue, had timers.
+More complex bombs, such as the diversion that detonated on the corner of South Wadsworth Boulevard and Ken Caryl Avenue during the massacre, had timers.
 The two largest bombs built were found in the school cafeteria and were made from small propane tanks.
 Only one of these bombs went off, only partially detonating.
-It was estimated that if any of the bombs placed in the cafeteria had detonated properly, the blast could have caused extensive structural damage to the school and would have resulted in hundreds of casualties.
+It was estimated that if any of the bombs placed in the cafeteria had detonated properly, the blast could have caused extensive structural damage to the school and resulted in hundreds of casualties.